 During controlled clinical trials, one case of overdose with pioglitazone was reported.
 A male patient took 120 mg per day for four days, then 180 mg per day for seven days.
 The patient denied any clinical symptoms during this period.

-- Known hypersensitivity to pioglitazone, glimepiride or any other component of DUETACT.
+- Use in patients with known hypersensitivity to pioglitazone, glimepiride or any other component of DUETACT [see WARNINGS AND PRECAUTIONS].

 Additional Duetact Information

 Now you can gain knowledge and insight about a drug treatment with Patient Discussions.

 Report Problems to the Food and Drug Administration